Online Post-Baccalaureate Certificates In Blood Banking For Medical Lab Science

 BioBridge Global

 BioBridge Global offers an online specialist in blood bank technology (SBB) program.
-While students can complete the coursework online, students must complete the clinical work at program-approved locations.
+While students can complete the coursework online, they must complete the clinical work at program-approved locations.
 The program provides students with a complete overview of immunology, transfusion medicine, histocompatibility, molecular biology, and hematology.

 Application requirements include a baccalaureate degree in biology, chemistry, or a related field; two years of full-time work experience in clinical blood banking or transfusion; and a current ASCP certification.